blarrie/mandai_slideshow/README.md

 This repo is to keep track of the slideshow display server hosted on a raspberry pi.
 The raspberry pi will be in kiosk mode, and make use of node.js and bootstrap.
-Most of the setup is taken from https://www.iotshaman.com/blog/content/configuring-raspberry-pi-to-run-a-nodejs-server.
+Most of the setup is adapted from https://www.iotshaman.com/blog/content/configuring-raspberry-pi-to-run-a-nodejs-server.

 ### Dependencies